 (taking Volvo bus stand as a common point)

-– If you are coming to Bir by taking an overnight Volvo then Nyingyang Monastery is hardly 1 min of walk away from the Volvo bus stand.
+If you are going to Bir by taking an overnight Volvo, then Nyingyang Monastery is hardly 1 min walk away from the Volvo bus stand.

 Tsering Jong Monastery

-– This monastery is close to Chaugan Chowk and also 5 mins of walk from the Volvo bus stand.
+This monastery is close to Chaugan Chowk.
+It’s 5 mins of walk from the Volvo bus stand.

 Palpung Sherabling Monastery

-– 7 km away from the Bir Billing landing site, this monastery has been best traveled on cycle or two-wheeler because of scenic beauty that it surrounds throughout the journey.
-You can also walk till the monastery but the time taken would be around 2-3 hrs.
+It is 7 km away from the Bir Billing landing site.
+The monastery has been best traveled on cycle or two-wheeler because of the scenic beauty it surrounds throughout the journey.
+You can also walk to the monastery, but the time taken would be around 2-3 hrs.

-Now, most of you thinking that paragliding and that too in the winter season?
+Now, most of you thinking Paragliding and that too in the winter season?